FAQs

 Are G-d’s attributes masculine or feminine?

-The fact that there is an existence of male and female creations within the physical world is a reflection of the fact that there are two different types of spiritual attributes that exist in the spiritual realms.
+The existence of male and female creations within the physical world is a reflection of processes in the spiritual realms.
+There are two different ways that a spiritual attribute can function in bringing G-d’s influence into the creation.
 Read more »

 Why not write out G-O-D?
 In books of Torah it’s written out